Estate Planning Probate

-People have many different reasons for wanting to give to others, but most people are unaware of how to effectively give so as to reduce tax consequences and reduce the possibility of other unforeseen results that proper charitable planning eliminate.
-At the Ogden Law Firm, PC, we encourage clients to include charitable planning in their estate plans so as to maximize both the person’s sense of happiness but also to use the beneficial tax laws in our client’s favor.
+People have many different reasons for wanting to give to others, but most people are unaware of how to effectively give so as to reduce tax consequences and the possibility of other unforeseen results that proper charitable planning would eliminate.
+At Ogden Law Firm, PC, we encourage clients to include charitable planning in their estate plans so as to maximize the person’s sense of happiness and to use the beneficial tax laws in our client’s favor.

 Ogden Law Firm, PC believes passionately in the blessings of giving and the wisdom of using all of the tools and techniques of charitable giving to maximize your gifts, both for yourself and your intended recipient.
-Charitable gifts may be given to various different entities or persons, such gifts to non-profit, educational, religious and charitable institutions or other causes as defined and permitted in the Internal Revenue Code.
+Charitable gifts may be given to various different entities or persons.
+This includes gifts to non-profit, educational, religious and charitable institutions and other causes as defined and permitted in the Internal Revenue Code.
 However, to maximize tax benefits to both the donor and the donee, charitable gift planning techniques should be considered.

 Some of the charitable gift techniques involve or include the following: